bee42/traefik-with-docker/README.md

 # Træfɪk with Docker Swarming

-## Big Party
+This example use a local DinD Swarming Cluster to show how you can use docker swarming for your microservices.

+We use [træfɪk](https://traefik.io/) for simplify your dynamic service publishing and http reverse proxy.

+We add a lot of more example and fix some scripts for better handling.

-### Loadbalancing with Træfɪk at a docker swarming fleet
+## Loadbalancing with Træfɪk at a docker swarming fleet

-Docker Meetup Bochum 1.12.2016 : Træfɪk and more Træfɪk
+Proudly present first at : Docker Meetup Bochum 1.12.2016 : Træfɪk and more Træfɪk

 * https://www.meetup.com/de-DE/Docker-Bochum/events/235649414/